pantor/ruckig/README.md

 Duration Discretization    | Explanation
 -------------------------- | -------------------------------------------------------------------
-Continuous                 | Every trajectory duration is allowed Discrete                   | Only a discrete multiple of the control cycle is allowed
+Continuous (default)       | Every trajectory duration is allowed Discrete                   | Only a discrete multiple of the control cycle is allowed